All pages

 75 6C 74 ult

 If anything goes wrong, the server will send an ERR_Packet.
-If the command succeeds, different packets will be received:
+If the command succeeds, different packets are received:

 COM_STMT_PREPARE_OK